Senior Peer Counselling has two programs operating during June, July & August 2014

-Our Friendly Visiting program offers one hour each week of in-home visiting and emotional support to seniors who are feeling isolated, lonely, depressed or vulnerable.
-The goal of peer support is to help ease the difficulties that vulnerable seniors can feel.
+This program offers one hour each week of in-home visiting and emotional support to seniors who are feeling isolated, lonely, depressed or vulnerable.
+The goal of peer counselling is to help ease the difficulties that vulnerable seniors can feel.
 We do this through friendly, peer-to-peer support.
 Sometimes something as simple as having someone who knows how to listen without judgment, and who has a good sense of what you may be experiencing and feeling because they, too, are a senior, and may have felt or experienced some of the same things, can be emotionally freeing.

 Please phone the office to register.
 You are welcome to come along and give it a try.